Professional Services

 Book Editing:

 Although editing is part of every writer’s job, editing a book is a special skill that requires clear thinking, research, and the stamina to turn around a project on a relatively tight production schedule.
-Ken has edited numerous books for major publishers and various self-published authors, with several to be released during the coming year.
+Ken has edited numerous books for major publishers and various self-published authors.
 While a different discipline than writing, this allows him to lend his talents to the creative process.

 Evaluation: